-Time signals shifted by a tiny amount that only very sensitive users would find upsetting UPDATED A staffer at the USA’s ...
+Time signals shifted by a tiny amount that only very sensitive users would find upsetting UPDATED A staffer at the USA’s National Institute of Standards and Technology (NIST) tried to disable backup ...

 Due to the power outage, time (very) briefly stood still at the NIST Internet Time Service facility in Boulder.